xiashj24/awesome-music-dsp/README.md

 ## C++ and general computer science

-For the foreseeable future C++ is still going to be the dominant language of DSP
+For the foreseeable future C++ is still going to be the dominant language for DSP

 - A tour of C++, 2nd

 - Introduction to Algorithms

+- A philosophy of software design by John Ousterhout

+- CMake
+    - I find it very important to not be intimidated by CMake because it helps you develop cross-platform C++ software faster.
+There is no way getting around it.

+## Embedded systems

+- Making Embedded Systems, 2nd Edition by Elecia White
+    - also highly recommend her podcast [Embedded FM](https://embedded.fm/)

 ## Emerging techonolgies